AngelVillegasCruz/AngelVillegasCruz.github.io/_publications/paper3.md

 ---
-title: “Male, U.S. Full History Professor, and China scholar: The recipe to get published in The Journal of Asian Studies, 2000-2020”
+title: "Male, U.S. Full History Professor, and China scholar: The recipe to get published in The Journal of Asian Studies, 2000-2020"
 collection: publications
 permalink: /publication/paper3
 excerpt: #''